olivierbussier/react-data-table-modify/README.md

 ```

 ### Pagination

-DataTable has capabilities of pagination in combination with a Pagination component (display pages).
+DataTable comes with a Pagination companion component.
 In this case, you could send to Datatable component whole data and specify by props which part of these data you want to display

 The props used to doing that are :